thinkryan/dev-productivity/lessons/ansible.md

 icon: "dumpster-fire"
 ---

-### When I started this talk, I thought this was the worst part
+### When I started this talk I thought this was the worst part
 THE MOST BORING

 <br />